little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 The economy in Turkey has been strong for a while but in recent years between the pandemic and other factors, the economy has taken a strong hit, just like everywhere else really.

-This means your dollar will go farther than it would in the states, though maybe not as far as you might think because of inflation.
+This means your dollar will go farther than it would in the States, though maybe not as far as you might think because of inflation.

 You can check the current exchange rate to get a feel for what to expect.